BreatheRight/VAI-DataSystem-PhaseTwo/docs/handoff/COMMUNITY-CHARTS-FEATURE-PLAN.md

 **Purpose:** Provide transparency by showing survey respondents select analytics from their contributions **Location:** Button on Thank You page (top-left corner)

+**Devs Here.
+This feature originally came about from open source SWOT research on competing non-profits.
+We looked at multiple organizational commrades using tools such as SemRush, structured Google Search & Perplexity.ai queries, reviewed social media content on Vimeo, Instagram, Youtube accounts, and did a cursory static analysis of two websites.
+These tools gave us a comprehensive view of the 5 W's for user engagement.
+We listened to leaders, VPs, members and took account of respective web presence strategies.
+It is our belief that, despite the byzantine beaurocratic labyrinth that is city planning, there exists an unmet demand - a space where differentiation can provide a boost to orgs seeking growth, evolution, or stronger community/partner relationships.

+ The goal of influencing city planning to make communities accross NYC healthier, more financially independant, and free of long-standing architectural biases to specific neightborhood, is ultimately mutually shared.
+Still, network effects and cultural/philosophical mission misalginment exist, leaving room for improvisation.
+We see an empty space yet unfuffilled by the current non-profit differentiation.
+In this pocket left vacant is an opportunity for creative leaders, design artists, coordinators, operations managers and CTOs to exercise their expertise and gain legitimate influential presence.

+Our team's stance is nuanced - we have a union leader at major Starbucks location, and four first-born immigrants who tumbled through the system to become citizens.
+Our views and beliefs differ sharply.
+We communicate these differences openly.
+No hard feelings.
+So, if angling this vacant space's potential using a business lexicon, there is much that can be done on truly just the CTO side to engross community members in a story and build trust with those who cross paths with the organization.
+   In other words, there are competing groups within the domain of community-focused operations, connections, and cityscape building due to differences in culture/philsophy/networks/history.
+Each tackles the problem from a different angle: some have more beaurocratic influence, some more cultural through storytelling & design, some more technologically adept but without competency to execute for impact.
+VAI is in the goldilocks zone.
+We view them as a prime candidate and its current efforts in differentiation just need a bit more kinetic energy to push to prominence both legitimately and culturally.

 ---

 ## Current Implementation